dhasenan/maryjane/README.md

  * an object prototype
  * a constructor

 It will mock its methods and make a shallow copy of its fields.
 It will *not* run the constructor, even if you pass a constructor or a prototype.
 Since JavaScript objects typically get instance fields from the constructor, it's recommended that you pass in a newly constructed instance, such as: `MaryJane.mock(new ClassUnderTest())`.
-(This usage will call a constructor, but it isn't Mary Jane doing so.)
+(This usage will call a constructor, but it isn't MaryJane doing so.)

 There's not much point in using an object prototype.
 It's identical to passing the constructor.